-- 1 small onion, finely chopped
+- 1 small onion finely chopped

-- 1 carrot, finely chopped
+- 1 carrot finely chopped

-- 2 cloves garlic, finely chopped
+- 2 cloves garlic finely chopped

-- Half an orange pepper, chopped (feel free to use any colour of pepper you prefer of course)
+- Half an orange pepper chopped (feel free to use any colour of pepper you prefer of course)

-- 500 g pork mince (or you can use all turkey mince)
+- 500 g pork mince or you can use all turkey mince

-- 454 g beef mince (or you can use all turkey mince (it doesn't have to be 454 g exactly, it can be 400, it can be 500)
+- 454 g beef mince or you can use all turkey mince (it doesn't have to be 454 g exactly, it can be 400, it can be 500)

 - 2 tablespoon + 1 teaspoon soy sauce

-- 1 tbsp English mustard
+- 1 tablespoon English mustard

 - Lots of ground black pepper

-- 1 tsp sea salt
+- 1 teaspoon sea salt

 Note for Thermomix users: you can chop the onion, carrot and garlic together for 5 seconds, speed 5.
 Then add the pepper and do 2 seconds, speed 5.
 Then either add all other ingredients except the water to the Thermomix bowl and do a few seconds on REVERSE, speed 3 to mix up.
-Or just add the mince to a mixing bowl and then add all other ingredients including the chopped veg (but not the water) and mix by hand.

-1. Place the mince in a large mixing bowl, add the chopped veg and all other ingredients except the water and mix well.
+- Place the mince in a large mixing bowl, add the chopped veg and all other ingredients except the water and mix well.

-- Pressure cook on high pressure for 35 minutes, perform a natural release at the end (i.e. let the float valve pop back down on its own, if you have been waiting longer than 15 minutes and the float valve hasn’t popped back down, just release the rest of the steam).
+- Pressure cook on high pressure for 35 minutes, perform a natural pressure release at the end (i.e. let the float valve pop back down on its own, if you have been waiting longer than 15 minutes and the float valve hasn’t popped back down, just release the rest of the steam).
 My guess is it would be the same times if wrapping in foil instead of using the loaf pan.

 - The meat loaf can be sliced and served straight away but bear in mind a bit of standing time will make it easier to slice.
 It can also be served cold the next day (when it will slice much better).

 Tip: feel free to turn this recipe into burgers (to fry or steam, around 7-10 minutes), meatballs (if you roll them small they only need 5 minutes in a steamer basket), anything you can think of.
 If you turn it into meatballs, make sure you make them small and try them in my Sausage Pasta.
 Or even into meat loaves using the Sainsbury’s mini meat loaf moulds mentioned above (15 minutes for those).
 All these timings could do with a natural release.Oven If you don’t have an Instant Pot (yet) and you fancy giving this a go, place in the oven preheated at around 200ºC covered in foil for a good 30 minutes, then remove the foil and keep cooking for a few minutes until cooked through.
 Meatballs or patties for frying Easy, just turn into meatballs or patties and just shallow fry in a bit of oil until cooked through.
 BBQ Just barbecue until cooked through.